List of Power Rangers Mystic Force characters: The Mystic Mother

 The Mystic Mother, the "Empress of All Good Magic", is a colossal being who rules over the Magic World and first appears in the finale episode "Mystic Fate".
-Udonna has stated that in the "dark days", the Mystic Mother was known as Rita.
+Udonna has stated that in the "dark days", the Mystic Mother was known as Rita Repulsa.
 The Mother herself remarked that she knew "firsthand the weakness of Evil," and told the Master that he was giving her a headache.
 She was overwhelmed by the Master and seemingly killed, but was later revealed to have secretly escaped to regroup making Clare a "full" sorceress as she did.
 Her demeanor is that of a somewhat complacent, smug, but powerful enchantress.

 She is portrayed in Japanese Mahou Sentai Magiranger footage by Machiko Soga, the same actress who portrayed Bandora in Kyōryū Sentai Zyuranger and thus Rita Repulsa in the first season of Mighty Morphin Power Rangers.
 Mystic Mother was voiced by Susan Brady.
 (Note: Her headache and the other details mentioned above imply that she and Rita Repulsa are one and the same.)